Thermodynamic sampling of materials using neutral-atom quantum computers: Results

-With this choice, reproducing the energy spectrum of the nitrogen-doped graphene system reduces to rescaling the Rydberg-atom energies by $\alpha_v$.
-For consistency, we also rescale the on-site energy according to
+With this choice, reproducing the energy spectrum of the nitrogen-doped graphene system reduces to rescaling the Rydberg-atom energies by $\alpha_v$. {We note that while similar rescaling strategies are routinely used in quantum simulation~\cite{Scholl2021}, here the rescaling plays a different role, which is to establish a correspondence between the distribution sampled by the hardware and the thermodynamic distribution of the underlying material model.} For consistency, we also rescale the on-site energy according to:

-We emphasise that introducing $V^{\alpha_v}$ is not enforced by the hardware capability, unlike $V_{\mathrm{NN}}^{\alpha_v}$.
-Rather, its introduction enforces a uniform rescaling of the Hamiltonian, ensuring that the Boltzmann distribution generated by the hardware corresponds to that of the original (unscaled) system, but at a higher effective temperature.
-In the following, we show how this correspondence can be derived exactly.
+We emphasise that introducing $V^{\alpha_v}$ is not enforced by the hardware capability, unlike $V_{\mathrm{NN}}^{\alpha_v}$; however, the accessible range of the corresponding chemical potential remains limited by the detuning range achievable on the hardware. {Rather, its introduction enforces a uniform rescaling of the Hamiltonian, ensuring that the distribution generated by the hardware can be interpreted as a Boltzmann-like distribution corresponding to that of the original (unscaled) system, but at a higher effective temperature.
+In the following, we show how this correspondence can be derived.}

 First, we consider the partition function in the grand canonical ensemble for the nitrogen-doped graphene: